5 Keys to Getting the Most Financial Aid

 5. Fill out the FAFSA as early as you can.

-Need-based aid is first come, first served.
-The pot of money is only so big.
-A student should file as soon as possible if they might be a need-based aid candidate.
+Need-based aid is first come, first served, and the pot of money that colleges have to offer is only so big.
+One way to get the most financial aid is for your student should file as soon as possible if they might be a need-based aid candidate before the money runs out.

-Qualifying for need-based aid can be difficult, but sometimes a family might be surprised.
-They may find they qualify at some schools where the cost is high, but the college meets 100% of need.
+Qualifying for need-based aid can be difficult, but sometimes a family might be surprised by what colleges can offer based on their unique financial situation.
+They may find they qualify at some schools with high costs, but the college meets 100% of need.
 It is worthwhile to make smart financial decisions and plans to do what you can.

 RELATED ARTICLES